-If I did a lot of hiking through the mountains and a lot of travel photography, I’d probably go with the Olympus OM-D E-M1 Mark II or the OM-D E-M5 Mark II.
-Even though the E-M1 only offers 20 megapixels, it has a high resolution shot mode where it takes eight consecutive photos while shifting the sensor and stitches them together in camera to give the user a 50 megapixel photograph, so if you’re using a tripod, it’s great for landscape photography.
-It’s the same with the E-M5.
-It offers 16 megapixels but using the same high res shot mode, it can give you a 40 megapixel photograph.
+If I did a lot of hiking and travel photography, I’d probably go with the Olympus OM-D E-M1 Mark II or the OM-D E-M5 Mark II.
+Even though the E-M1’s regular resolution is 20 megapixels, it has a high resolution shot mode where it takes eight consecutive photos while shifting the sensor and stitches them together in camera to give you a 50 megapixel photograph.
+You’ll have to use a tripod, but this is great for studio, architectural or landscape photography.
+It’s the same with the E-M5: it offers 16 megapixels but using the same high res shot mode, it can give you a 40 megapixel photograph.

 An even lighter alternative is the Olympus OM-D E-M10 Mark III.
-It offers 16 megapixel photos, it has no high res shot mode but instead gives us the gift of 4K video at 30p.
-And it’s so adorable!
+It offers 16 megapixel photos, it has no high res shot mode but instead gives us the unexpected gift of 4K video at 30p.
+And it is adorably small.
 You can’t realize how cute and lovable that little camera is until you see it in person! 😍 Put it together with a few light MFT lenses and you’re good to go just about anywhere! ✈

 Now let’s talk about video.
 I’ll point out a couple of cameras that offer amazing 4K video, and they are (no surprise here) the Panasonic Lumix GH5 and its newer brother the Lumix GH5s, which is better suited for recording video in low light situations.

 Well, there you have it!
 I hope this post of mine has been enlightening 😇, I hope I’ve explained my thought process in a way that helped you understand the challenges involved in choosing the best camera suited for the two needs stated at the start and if you liked this, please share it with your friends who are trying to decide what camera to get.
 Cheers! 👋